HassanAbouelela/ansible-terraform/README.md

 Download the content of the src directory (`ansible-terraform.py`, `inventory.tf.yml`) and place them somewhere in your ansible path, or your current project.

+You can view the resolved inventory using:
+> ansible-inventory -i /path/to/inventory.tf.yml --graph --vars

 1. Add the plugin path to the ansible config (`ansible.cfg`):

 ```ini